The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 - Demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients we serve within the community.

 Applicants must be able to read and demonstrate written and oral proficiency in the English Language.
 Documentation of scores from the Test of English as a Foreign Language (TOEFL) is required.
-Based on the requirements established by the National Certification Agency for Clinical Laboratory Scientists, the minimum score is 540 for a paper-based test, 207 for a computer-based test.
+A combined TOEFL score of 92 is required for admission.
 Scores from similar agencies may be considered.

 Individuals who possess a foreign baccalaureate degree must submit an official transcript of all college grades to be reviewed by a Foreign Transcript Evaluation Agency.
 A list of acceptable agencies may be obtained by writing to the following address: